 “I heard the mission bells…” and there is, of course, a mission in Todos Santos (Nuestra Señora del Pilar de La Paz).

-Regardless of the truth behind the song and the hotel name, visiting Hotel California is a fun stop on your Baja California road trip.
+Regardless of the truth behind the song and the hotel name, visiting Hotel California is a fun stop.
 I’d highly recommend spending at night here because, if nothing else, you’ll get a high-end, beautifully decorated hotel with a cute plunge pool.

 For the record: It was possible to check out any time you like AND you leave, which was a relief because I had a flight to catch.